felixlopz/hubrise-test-task/content/apps/foodpanda/en/configuration.md

 ## Resetting the Configuration

-You can always restore the Configuration page to its default values and change the foodpanda Location ID associated with you HubRise location by clicking on **Reset the configuration** at the bottom of the page.
+You can always restore the Configuration page to its default values and change the foodpanda location ID associated with you HubRise location by clicking on **Reset the configuration** at the bottom of the page.